-Flipping furniture, or taking one person’s junk and transforming it into a thing of beauty, offers many benefits.
+Flipping furniture — the process of turning someone’s discarded pieces into beautiful, revitalized treasures — offers many benefits.
 It’s a unique way to earn extra income, learn new skills, and even send less waste to landfills.
 But how profitable can flipping furniture be, what tools do you need, and how do you get started?
+Let’s dive in.

 What Is Furniture Flipping?

-Though flipping furniture has recently become a popular trend on TikTok, it’s been a profitable side hustle for many people much longer.
+Though flipping furniture has recently gained popularity on TikTok, it’s been a profitable side hustle for many people much longer.
 Flipping furniture means taking an old piece of furniture, restoring it, and selling it for a profit.
 Restoring furniture generally involves cleaning an old piece, sanding or stripping it, then painting or staining it — and maybe installing more chic hardware, like knobs and handles.

 How Do I Get Started Flipping Furniture for a Profit?

-Wondering how to flip furniture for a profit?
-To get started, you’ll need to find old pieces of furniture, research methods for restoring it, buy the necessary tools and materials, and perform the actual work.
+To start flipping furniture for a profit, you’ll need to find old pieces of furniture, research methods for restoring them, buy the necessary tools and materials, and perform the actual work.

 Your first few attempts at flipping furniture may not be good enough to sell, but the pieces could make great gifts for friends and family.
-As with any new skill, practice makes perfect.
+As with any new skill, mastery takes practice.

 Once you’ve gotten the hang of flipping furniture, you can begin to look for places to sell your pieces.